 Error in implementing approved changes

 All other revisions shall be balloted as described in this clause.
-If any voting Sponsor member protests an editorial change of the OM within 30 days of its release (the date of notice on the Sponsor reflector constitutes the release date), that editorial change will be without effect.
+If any voting Standards Committee member protests an editorial change of the OM within 30 days of its release (the date of notice on the Standards Committee reflector constitutes the release date), that editorial change will be without effect.